mcinteerj/rdbms-mdb-migration-workshop/guides/easy/charts/README.md

 * Remember to enter a 'Title' and a short 'Description' to your Chart as well!

-Once you have done both charts, you can review your result again the solution [here](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/ChartsSolution.md) here.
+Once you have done both charts, you can review your result again the solution [here](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/ChartsSolution.md).
 However, please note that there are many possible solutions to this exercise.

+## Complete

+Congratulations!
+You've finished all of the exercises.
+Click [here](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/) to return to the home of this repository.